CAUL / ASA Fellowships 2014-2016

 Fellowships funded through the Copyright Agency Cultural Fund.

 The fellowships were made possible by a grant from the Copyright Agency Cultural Fund.
-The 2015 fellowship provides $15,000 in non salary funding, to support creative projects that would utilise at least one of the university libraries' special collections.
+The 2016 fellowships (two) provide $10,000 in non salary funding, to support creative projects that would utilise at least one of the university libraries' special collections.
 The grants can be used for travel, accommodation and other project related expenses.
 They were not able to be used for research at the fellow's home institution.

 Applications were invited from artists, authors, scholars and researchers from Australia.

 For further information on the fellowships contact the CAUL Communication & Policy Officer